5 things Donald Trump told Brits about Britain

 For years, Farage has offered commentary to Americans with frequent appearances on Fox News.
 And now Trump seems to be doing something similar in Britain.

-The interview aired Wednesday night, but was filmed on Monday, meaning it didn’t take up the big question of recent claim that Trump tested positive for coronavirus in the fall of 2020 before an indoor news conference and a debate with Joe Biden.
+The interview aired Wednesday night but was filmed Monday, meaning it didn’t take up the big question of the recent claim that Trump tested positive for the coronavirus in the fall of 2020 before an indoor news conference and a debate with Joe Biden.

 But the two still covered much ground.